quadsurf/react-curriculum/01-introduction-to-react.md

 ### Exercise

-Inspect this page in your browser's developer tools.
+Type out the above code example *by hand* and then run it.
+No copy-and-paste cheating either.
+Once everything is working, inspect the page in your browser's developer tools.
 In the **Elements** tab, you'll see something like this.

 ```html
 <div id="hello">